 That almost freezes up the heat of life:"

 Alliteration is found in the "g" and "d" sounds to accentuate the power of impending depression.

 "When griping grief the heart doth wound,

 And doleful dumps the mind oppress,"

 Similar Literary Tools

 Alliteration is just one type of literary tool.
-Both assonance and consonance are related word tools used by Shakespeare as well as by many poets and authors:
+Both assonance and consonance are related devices used by Shakespeare, as well many other poets and authors.

 - Assonance is the repetition of vowel sounds inside words that are close to one another.
-"He looked at the wooden bookcase" is an example of assonance.
+"He looked at the wooden bookcase" is an example of assonance with the "oo" sound.